OpenSSL 3.0.0–3.0.6 vulnerabilities: Less Heartbleed, more paper cut

 About the Author

-Dan Murphy - Distinguished Architect
+Dan Murphy - Chief Architect

 Dan Murphy has 20+ years of experience in the cybersecurity space, specializing in web security, distributed systems, and software architecture.
 As a distinguished architect at Invicti, his focus is on ensuring that Invicti products across the entire organization work together to provide a scalable, performant, and secure dynamic analysis experience.